element-hq/policies/homeserver/privacy_notice.md

 We will never change a password for you.

-## 2.6 Our Commitment to Children’s Privacy
+## 2.6 Our Commitment to Children's Privacy

 We never knowingly collect or maintain information in the Service from those we know are under 16, and no part of the Service is structured to attract anyone under 16.
 If you are under 16, please do not use the Service.